Note: This post is a work-in-progress and will be updated as requirements are fully fleshed out.

 However, aesthetically it was a mess.
 Ever since then, I’ve been running into situations where I’ve gone way into the weeds chasing a particular look without any concern for functionality.
 I’ve finally become fed up with spending tons of time creating robots that look great, but are difficult to work on.
 I’m tired of having to spend 45 minutes tearing it down to swap out of a single part, or check a single solder point.

-We’re going way back to my original design: a cube with 4 wheels:
+We’re going way back to my original design: a cube with 4 wheels.
+Once I get everything working well, then and only then, will I begin to care about aesthetics again.

 I was originally going to have one long and lengthy post about my goals, but decided it’d be easier for me to break up into smaller chunks.
 I’ll be adding to the following list as I continue fleshing out the project.